 The SNAP shelter deduction is complicated but important.
 After Section 8 and public housing, it is the biggest source of federal assistance to low-income households based on their housing needs.

 Remember, shelter costs may be self-declared by the household unless questionable.
-See question 13.
+See What information can I self-declare?

 Two shelter deductions: